homemadearcade/zero/todo/FEATURESTODO.md

 INFO BOX
   Right Click, Left Click, Name of Class
-  You should be able to ^ highlight for the cobrowsing user any thing that is an INFOBOX TOOL TIP sort of thing.
-We need to be able to HIGHLIGHT a div or UNLOCKABLE

   ALSO What you currently have selected with your mouse, and perhaps the current game state, and title of game?